0xQuirKai/Kaggel-Spaceship-Titanic-classifier/README.md

 # Spaceship Titanic
+#### This repository contains my solutions and explorations for the Kaggle Spaceship Titanic competition
 ### Description of the challenge taken from Kaggel :
 Welcome to the year 2912, where your data science skills are needed to solve a cosmic mystery.
 We've received a transmission from four lightyears away and things aren't looking good.